forestgrape/coronavirus/coronavirus.md

 * an [empirical deduction](#empirical-deduction) based on observations of Covid-19 cases.

 ### Theoretical Deduction
-In the following the [tissue tropism](#tissue-tropism) of Sars-CoV-2 is deduced its [cell tropism](#cell-tropism-of-sars-cov-2) and the reachability of the tissue in question.
+In the following the [tissue tropism](#tissue-tropism) of Sars-CoV-2 is deduced from the [cell tropism](#cell-tropism-of-sars-cov-2) and the reachability of the tissue in question.

 #### SARS-2 Cell Entry
 [in rework/reorder]